 Recommendation: Re-allocate Budget From Google Ads to LinkedIn

-Impact: Double New Opportunity Creation From Ad Spend
+Impact: Double Opportunity Creation

 What did you think?
-Any suggestions on how you would use the “Effectiveness” measure?
+Any suggestions on how you would use the Effectiveness Measure?
+Let us know and we will add it in!